anandtailwinds/majordomo-ai-docs/python-api/AdminApi.md

 Model Profile Delete.

-Delete one or mode existing model profiles.
+Delete one or more configured model profiles.

 ### Example